apify/actor-scraper/puppeteer-scraper/README.md

 ]
 ```

 Check out the docs for [Pre-navigation hooks](https://sdk.apify.com/docs/typedefs/puppeteer-crawler-options#prenavigationhooks) and the [PuppeteerHook type](https://sdk.apify.com/docs/typedefs/puppeteer-hook) for more info regarding the objects passed into these functions.
+The available properties are extended with `Apify` and `customData` in this scraper.

 ### Post-navigation hooks

 An array of functions that will be executed **AFTER** the main `pageFunction` is run.
 The only available parameter is the [CrawlingContext](https://sdk.apify.com/docs/typedefs/crawling-context) object.
+The available properties are extended with `Apify` and `customData` in this scraper.

 ```JavaScript
 postNavigationHooks: [